Sources

 Jan.
 15: The Stardust spacecraft returns to Earth.

 Jan.
-19: The Atlas V launches the New Horizons spacecraft toward Pluto.
+19: An Atlas-5 rocket launches NASA's New Horizons spacecraft toward Pluto.

 March 10: Mars Reconnaissance Orbiter enters orbit around Mars.